Harvard Chan’s Competency and Application-Based MPH Curriculum

 2. Evaluate drivers of poor diets and malnutrition (e.g., culture/behavior, socioeconomic status, food environments and ecology, etc.)

-5. Decipher discrepancies between nutrition research and nutritional information conveyed to the public using critical reading skills
+5. Interpret discrepancies between nutrition research and nutritional information conveyed to the public using critical reading skills

 Occupational and Environmental Health (45-Credit)

-1. Acquire an accurate and relevant history, including occupational history related to workplace or environmental exposures; and begin formulation of the differential diagnosis
+1. Begin formulation of the differential diagnosis after acquiring an accurate and relevant history, including occupational history related to workplace or environmental exposures.

-3. Assess environmental and occupational health issues using core principles of industrial hygiene, ergonomics, occupational safety, and risk/hazard control and communication (e.g., recognition of regulatory standards and guidelines)
+3. Assess environmental and occupational health hazards using core principles of industrial hygiene, ergonomics, occupational safety, and risk/hazard control and communication (e.g., recognition of regulatory standards and guidelines).

-5. Apply the principles of toxicology, epidemiology, and risk analysis to public policy and the actions of regulatory agencies
+5. Apply epidemiological and risk based concepts to public policy or the actions of regulatory agencies.

 Quantitative Methods (45-Credit)